CarkusL/CenterPoint/README.md

   ```shell
   python tool/simplify_model.py
   ```
 - step 5.
 Merge pfe.onnx and rpn.onnx.
 We use ScatterND node to connect pfe and rpn.
 TensorRT doesn't support ScatterND operater.
-If you want to run centernet-pointpillars by TensorRT, you can run pfe.onnx and rpn.onnx respectively.
+If you want to run CenterPoint-pointpillars by TensorRT, you can run pfe.onnx and rpn.onnx respectively.
   ```shell
   python tool/merge_pfe_rpn_model.py
   ```